miriam-alex/Interactive-Lab-Hub/Lab 1/README.md

 If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can can manually or remotely control.

 \*\***Give us feedback on Tinkerbelle.**\*\*
-While the repo itself was easy to set up, the application only worked on my laptop and did not appear on my phone until using the WiFi network.
-This was only resolved when I switched to using my partner's hotspot on her phone.
+> While the repo itself was easy to set up, the application only appeared to run on my laptop; I recieved a series of errors in my phone's browser (mainly timeout errors) while ensuring I was connected to the correct WiFi network.
+This was only resolved when I switched to using my partner's hotspot.
 Previously, I was using WhiteSky-Cornell.

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.

-\*\***Include your first attempts at recording the set-up video here.**\*\*
+> The set-up video is linked [here](https://drive.google.com/file/d/1xOM_sTJwLktaxBvsDW7go40Q72Tfv4XW/view?usp=sharing).

 Now, change the goal within the same setting, and update the interaction with the paper prototype.

-\*\***Show the follow-up work here.**\*\*
+### Design Considerations

-Clean-up mouse: This prototype does not need to be updated; however, it will require some manual pulling on my behalf to simulate the motion.
+- **Clean-up Mouse**: This prototype does not need to be updated; however, it will require some manual pulling on my behalf to simulate the motion.

-FridgeChef: Rather than display a menu item, it will instead display green if the food on the shelf can be assembled into a hearty meal and red if this task is impossible.
+- **FridgeChef**: Rather than display a menu item, it will instead display green if the food on the shelf can be assembled into a hearty meal and red if this task is impossible.
+This binary reduces the labor associated with creating a responsive screen for the fridge.

-Long distance light: Rather than drawings being communicated between participants, we will do colors for the sake of this mock.
+- **Long-Distance Light Board**: Rather than drawings being communicated between participants, we will do colors for the sake of this mock.

-Mirror Me: This is a bit difficult to do considering it involves projecting light onto a mirror; for this reason, I will not be shooting a video with this.
+- **Mirror Me**: This is a bit difficult to do considering it involves projecting light onto a mirror; for this reason, I will not be prototyping this specific idea.

 ## Part E. Costume the device